-We appreciate you arriving a few minutes before the class start time, but we appreciate things can happen and will do our best to accomodate you if 5 minutes late.
+Classes - We appreciate you arriving a few minutes before the class start time, but we appreciate things can happen and will do our best to accomodate you if 2-3 minutes late.

 Do I need to book classes?

 Yes!
 Our class sizes are intimate, so spaces are limited.
-Book ahead via the app or web login to get your preferred classes and be sure to cancel within the booking window so you can reuse your class credits!
+Book ahead via the app or web login to get your preferred classes and be sure to cancel within the 2 our booking window if you can't make it so you can reuse your class credits!